mjskier/libgeo-from-julia/README.md

 This interfaces to a C wrapper around the libGeographic.dylib More portable, but one added indirection, and the added task of managing the shared library.

+## Testing

+This has only been tested on Mac OS 10.13 with LLVM 9.1.0